 There have been great advances in dental technology in the last 30 years.
 Patients with gaps in their smiles from missing teeth now have several great options available.
-Dental bridges are the tried and true” established method of filling the gaps in your smile.
+Dental bridges are the tried-and-true established method of filling the gaps in your smile.
 Dental implants are a newer method that has rapidly increased in popularity in recent years.
-But what’s the difference between a dental bridge vs. implant?
-And which option is right for you?
+Although, what’s the difference between a dental bridge vs. implant?
+Which option is right for you?
 Most dentists including Drs.
 John and Sara Gotwalt of Lititz PA prefer implants due to their strength, longevity and ease of care.
 However, there are numerous factors that need to be considered, such as if your tooth loss is recent or happened years ago.

 Practical Reasons for Both

 A bridge was once the only choice available choice.
 However, a bridge involves more than just replacing the missing tooth.
 The adjacent teeth on either side of the gap need to be prepared by scraping away most of the enamel in order to place the bridge, attaching it onto these teeth.
 With dental implants, the Drs.
 Gotwalt embed the replacement tooth directly into the jawbone resulting in a tooth that is stronger and permanent.
 Nonetheless, a dental bridge may be your best bet if the neighboring teeth have large fillings and will need crowns or caps in the future.
 Also, if the tooth or teeth were lost a long time ago, there will have been loss of jaw bone tissue and procedures beyond the implant- such as bone grafts- will be required before implant placement.
 The advantages and disadvantages to both procedures can ultimately be discussed with the Drs.
 Gotwalt.